noisyevolution/ds/sc.md

 ```

+---

-# practical 5
+# Practical 5

-## Write a program for Hopfield Network.
+## Write a program for Hopfield Network

 ```python
 import numpy as np